 - History of Literary Criticism: From Plato to the Presentt

-The Science of Character in Victorian Literature and Culture.
+The Science of Character in Victorian Women's Writing.

 Strange Science: Investigating the Limits of Knowledge in the Victorian Age (Co-edited with Lara Karpenko).